How to implement principle 3 of the Data Ethics Framework for the public sector.

 No one data source is in itself inappropriate to use for analysis, but the needs of the user must always be considered alongside any relevant data protection subject rights, to assess the overall suitability.

-According to Section 8 of the DPA 2018, you must always have a lawful basis for processing data.
-According to the second data protection principle, for any data being repurposed for analysis, without original individual consent, you must assess whether or not the new purpose is compatible with the original reason for collection (Section 87(1)b) DPA 2018.
+For any data being repurposed for analysis, without original individual consent, you must assess whether or not the new purpose is compatible with the original reason for collection (Article 6(4) GDPR).

 Repurposed operational data